 The 4th, 5th and 6th Revisions of the Federal Law on Invalidity Insurance focused on the principle of «rehabilitation before a pension» and the rehabilitation of invalidity insurance pensioners.
 The measures contained in these reforms were the subject of the second multiannual invalidity insurance research programme (FoP2-IV), which ran from 2010 until 2015.
 The follow-on programme (FoP3-IV), commenced in 2016, focuses – among other things – on the long-term effects of the 6th Revision of the Law on Invalidity and on the topic of integrating children and adolescents with health problems.
 A broad-based survey was carried out of the insured population that had been in receipt of integration measures.
 An additional objective is to incorporate insights from earlier surveys, for example, quality and price trends in hearing-aid provision, or transfers between the disability (IV) and unemployment (AL) social insurance schemes and social welfare (SHIVALV).

 3. Family, generations and society

 In this broad area, issues relating to family policy as well as child, youth and generation-related topics with social, economic and demographic elements are examined so as to provide information for political debate.
 Important areas relate to early support, the protection of minors in the media environment and, in the broader sense, the ability to achieve a work-life balance.
 Also being evaluated for optimisation and report purposes is the efficacy of specific financial assistance and measures.

 4. Prospects and future development of the social security system

 Social insurance is part of the social security system and plays a major role in the economy.
-FSIO research therefore also addresses topics that extend beyond the narrower scope of social insurance.
-This involves issues relating to the social and economic situation of various sectors of the population as well as the examination of various forms and alternatives to the current social security system.
+Consequently, FSIO Research also looks at issues relating to the social and economic situation of various sectors of the population as well as the analysis of various forms and alternatives to the current social security system.